Microsoft Secretly Selling AI to Fossil Fuel Companies While Bragging About Environmental Progress

 As Hao notes, the claim that Microsoft's AI can help increase production while reducing emissions became something of a mantra in company materials and interviews with the tech corporation and its clients.

-Obviously, that logic is flawed: one cannot claim to be a climate champion while also helping oil companies drill for finite combustible resources that are very plainly destroying the planet, regardless of what greenwashing talking points Microsoft's salespeople use.
+That logic remains contested: one cannot claim to be a climate champion while also helping oil companies drill for finite combustible resources that are plainly contributing to planetary warming, regardless of efficiency gains highlighted in sales presentations.

 Indeed, some employees, including an environmentalist ex-Microsofter who now lobbies against her former employer, suggested to Hao that the idea was preposterous.